 - Allows system owners to specify the action that a receiving system should take if a message fails both the SPF and DKIM checks; and

-- Provides a mechanism for receiving servers to report information on DMARC results to domain owners.
+- Provides a mechanism for receiving systems to report information on DMARC results to domain owners.

-You can implement DMARC by publishing a DNS record for the protected domain that provides policy information to receiving systems.
+You can implement DMARC by publishing a DNS record for each of your domains that provides policy information to receiving systems.

-For an email to pass DMARC validation, it must pass either the SPF or the DKIM validation, and the domain used in that validation must align with the one in the email’s header from field.
-If an email fails both the SPF and DKIM checks, including domain alignment, it fails DMARC.
+For an email to pass DMARC validation, it must pass either SPF or DKIM, and the domain used in those checks must align with the one in the email’s From field.
+If an email fails both SPF and DKIM checks, including domain alignment, it fails DMARC.
 The mechanism by which a receiving system determines the DMARC policy to apply to a given message is detailed in Annex B, section B.3.